ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-12-06-mapping-cx-journey-blog-post.md

 - Service members seeking resources to support their transition to a new career often navigate programs and resources across at least seven federal agencies
 - Small business owners must apply for an Employer Identification Number from the Internal Revenue Service, submit new hire paperwork to the Department of Homeland Security, meet health insurance requirements with the Department of Health and Human Services, and address workplace safety codes with the Department of Labor

 While many of these programs do their best to collaborate, and often provide good service within their silo, we know customers are frustrated with the gaps between our agencies.
-As our team noted in our last post, people experience life events, not Federal agencies.
+People experience life events, not federal agencies.
 Customer needs should shape and determine the delivery of government service.
 However, since Congress funds agencies, not life events, it is our responsibility to design coordinated services that bridge that gap.

 **The Federal Government’s first cross-agency journey map**